Joseph Dinouart

-Joseph Antoine Toussaint Dinouart (1 November 1716 - 23 April 1786) was a preacher, polemicist, compiler of sacred learning and apologist for French feminism.
+Joseph Antoine Toussaint Dinouart (November 1, 1716 - April 23, 1786) was a preacher, polemicist, compiler of sacred learning, and apologist for French feminism.

 Biography

 Born in Amiens, he was ordained as a priest in there in 1740.
 In his youth, he showed a talent for Latin poetry, but soon neglected this in favor of his religious studies.
 After writing a short essay on women's rights, he had a falling out with his bishop and moved to Paris, where he joined the Saint-Eustache parish.
 He soon left, however, to tutor the son of a police lieutenant.
 This position gave him a stable yearly income and allowed Dinouart to devote himself to the study of literature.

+As early as 1755, Dinouart collaborated on Abbé Joannet's Journal chrétien; however, having reiterated in that publication the accusation of deism—and even atheism—against Sainte-Foix, he and his associate faced a criminal lawsuit brought by the latter at the Grand Châtelet, and both were ordered to retract their statements.

 In 1760, he founded the Journal ecclésiastique, which he edited until his death.
 The collected work of this journal numbers more than 100 volumes.
 It contains extracts from sermons, treatises on morality and piety, and research on ecclesiastical law and councils.

+Dinouart had been admitted as a member of the Pontifical Academy of Arcadia in Rome.